clementboloch/OCR_P13/docs/project_deployment.rst

 2. Containerization
    ----------------
-   If tests pass and the push is made to the master branch, a Docker image is built, tagged with the commit hash, and pushed to Docker Hub.
-This process is likely defined in the `Dockerfile` and possibly further configured in `docker-compose.yml`.
+   If tests pass and the push is made to the master branch, two Docker images are built, one tagged with the commit hash and the other one with "latest", and pushed to Docker Hub.
+The "latest" image will be replaced with the new "latest" tagged image at every push.
+   This process is defined in the `Dockerfile`.

 3. Deployment to Production
    ------------------------